 |Title:||Associate Head Volleyball Coach|

-Jenny Glenn was promoted in January 2012 from Bears Assistant Coach to Associate Head Coach, beginning immediately.
+Jenny Glenn was promoted in January 2012 from Assistant Coach to Associate Head Coach.

-Glenn, who joined Benson's coaching staff in 2007 after spending time as a club volleyball head coach and high school assistant coach in Colorado and as a volunteer assistant at Purdue University, is primarily responsible for coaching the Bears' outside hitters and their defense.
+Glenn, who joined Oates' coaching staff in 2007 after spending time as a club volleyball head coach and high school assistant coach in Colorado and as a volunteer assistant at Purdue University, is primarily responsible for coaching the Bears' defense and ball control.

-"We are very blessed to have Jenny as a part of our staff," Benson says.
+"We are very blessed to have Jenny as a part of our staff," Oates says.
 "She has become one of the top assistant coaches in the [Big Sky] Conference and region.
-The success of [libero] Amanda Arterburn speaks for itself, and Jenny directly worked with her day-in and day-out.

 "Jenny continues to learn and grow each season to make sure our ball control can compete against the best teams in the country.
 Jenny also has a great eye for talent and is excellent at selecting the athletes who will be successful in our program.
 Jenny is creative, organized and doesn't get enough credit for what she brings to our program."